Aaleia/UrbanTapestry/README.md

 - Google OAuth

 # Features
-- Interactive Map showcaing every neighborhood in NYC
+- Interactive Map showcasing every neighborhood in NYC
-- A sign in page where users use their Google Accounts to log in
+- A sign-in page where users use their Google Accounts to log in
 - A simple About Us Page displaying the team behind the project and a contact form
 - Several pages explaining the rich culture of NYC neighborhoods like China Town, Flushing, and Jackson Heights

+# Instructnions on how to Run the Project
+- cd my-app
+- npm start